IMSY-DKFZ/mml/plugins/tasks/README.md

 ## Usage

 Tasks can be created with the `create` mode as usual.
 Furthermore, mml-data provides some convenience functionality to show and filter for available tasks.
-Type `mml-data --help` for more details.
+Type `mml-tasks --help` for more details.

 ## Outdated URLs